History of Manila: Prehistory

-AustronlinguistiVic Romano explains that it not impossible migrations

 A map showing the extent of the Austronesian expansion.

-Like viin nilad andureplace it with a ally all the lowland peoples of Maritime Southeast Asia, the Tagalog people who would eventually establish the fortified polity of Maynilà were Austronesians.
+The lowland peoples of Maritime Southeast Asia, the Tagalog people who would eventually establish the fortified polity of Maynilà were Austronesians.
 They had a rich, complex culture, with its own expressions of language and writing, religion, art, and music.
 This Austronesian culture was already in place before the cultural influences of China, Japan, the Indonesian thalassocracies of Srivijaya and Majapahit, and Brunei, and eventually, the western colonial powers.
 The core elements of this Austronesian culture also persisted despite the introduction of Buddhism, Hinduism, Islam and, later, Christianity.
 Elements of these belief systems were syncretistically adapted by the Tagalogs to enrich their already-existing worldviews, elements of which still persist today in the syncretistic forms known as Folk Catholicism and Folk Islam.

 These Austronesian cultures are defined by their languages, and by a number of key technologies including the cultural prominence of boats, the construction of thatched houses on piles, the cultivation of tubers and rice, and a characteristic social organization typically led by a “big man” or “man of power”.